Jay Bowie

-Julius "Jay" Bowie (born March 25, 1992) is an American professional basketball player for La Union Formosa of the Liga Nacional de Básquetbol.
+Julius "Jay" Bowie (born March 25, 1992) is an American professional basketball player who last played for La Union Formosa of the Liga Nacional de Básquetbol.
 He played college basketball for Marist College before playing professionally in the NBA Development League, Australia, England, Indonesia and Ecuador.

 High school career

 Bowie was born in Tampa, Florida.
 He attended George S. Middleton High School, where he spent his freshman and sophomore years before transferring to Tampa Preparatory School in 2008.
 As a junior in 2008–09, he was named Male Athlete of the Year after averaging a double-double with 14.8 points and 10.8 rebounds per game.
 As a senior in 2009–10, he again averaged a double-double with 16.3 points and 10.4 rebounds per game while leading his team to the Class 2A state final at the power forward position, alongside swingman teammate Jamal Cherry.
 He was also named to the Academic Honor Roll as a junior and senior.

 On April 26, 2010, Bowie signed a National Letter of Intent to play college basketball for Marist College.